AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 ## Overriding default Query/Mutation operations

-By default, OpenAPI-to-GraphQL will place all GET operations into Query fields and all other operations into Mutation fields; with this option you can manually override this process.
+By default, OpenAPI-to-GraphQL will place all GET operations into Query fields and all other operations into Mutation fields; with this option, you can manually override this process.

-In order to switch between Query and Mutation operations, and vice versa, you need to define a rule per override, consisting of: OAS title, path of the operation, method of the operation and finally the destination type (e.g. Query or Mutation).
+To switch between Query and Mutation operations, and vice versa, you need to define an override rule that consists of OAS title, the path of the operation, the method of the operation, and the destination type (e.g. Query or Mutation).

-See example below:
+See the following example:

 ```json
 {